pmtran5884/paulmhtran/content/en/home/about.md

 I live with my mother, sister, sister's dog ("Nhan"), and my kitten ("Luna").

-My daughter is a 4 month old kitten named "Luna".
+My [partner](https://thirsty-wiles-73e58b.netlify.app/) and I take care of three fur babies.
+They are Luna, a 5 month old kitten; George, a chonky boy; and Elliot, our old man.

 My grants and publications are listed [here](https://orcid.org/0000-0003-2197-4376)